micropython/micropython/docs/library/pyb.rst

 .. function:: repl_uart(uart)

-   Get or set the UART object that the REPL is repeated on.
+   Get or set the UART object where the REPL is repeated on.

 .. only:: port_pyboard